 Here are a few convenient pricing models you can choose from:

-No matter the industry or the company, SaaS technology is gaining rapid popularity across the world.
-You have a unique product, you may not.
+No matter the industry or the company, SaaS technology is gaining rapid popularity worldwide.
+You have a unique product, but you may not.
 But in all ways, your software must solve important pain points that businesses today are facing.

 Make your SaaS product relevant.
 Make it accessible.
 Make it dynamic and it is good to roll out for success!